 At this scale we should only have the strong and weak force and I am not one to make up new forces.
 More of the same is natures principle and I try to follow that mantra.

 These forces would not create gravitational behavior.
 The strong force would be too strong and exist over too short of a distance.

 But, I hadn’t accounted for force translation through the manifold.

 This is the key.
 The manifold not only acts as a membrane to keep matter and antimatter separated.
 But the manifold also lenses the strong force so that it manifests as the force we see as gravity on the matter side of the manifold.

 This happens in much the same way we see optical lensing with light, where a beam can be focused or diffused.
-The lensing from the manifold stretches the force over a larger area extending its range, but reducing the attraction.
+The lensing from the manifold stretches the strong force over a larger area extending its range, but reducing the attraction.

 We don’t need any new forces or particles, like Gravitons, simply a realization of the strong force through the manifold.
 This force can be calculated using what I am referring to Gravitational Lensing Constant (glc).

 We are easily able to calculate the glc by taking the field strength of the strong force, the field strength of the gravitational force and determining the difference.

 We can then use the glc to calculate the gravitational envelope for a given mass or the gravitational field strength for a given mass.
-The math can also account for n body systems and still determine the gravitational envelope.
+The math can also account for n body systems and continue to determine the gravitational envelope.